Peter Devlin was appointed Fanshawe College’s fifth President effective September 2013.

 He is a recipient of the Queen’s Diamond and Platinum Jubilee medals in recognition of his community and public service.
 Mr. Agnew holds a Bachelor of Arts in Political Science from Memorial University in Newfoundland.

-Dr. Gervan Fearon is president of George Brown College.
+Dr. Gervan Fearon is president of George Brown Polytechnic.
 An accomplished economist, scholar and teacher, he brings his vision for the transformative impacts of education to leading one of Canada’s most culturally diverse, urban post-secondary institutions.
 Recognized for his ability to inspire and move teams toward positive and constructive change, Dr. Fearon collaborates across the college to support career-focused programs, advance applied research and innovation, and promote community development.

 Dr. Fearon has an esteemed record of progressive leadership positions in higher education.
 He served as the president and vice-chancellor at Brock University in Ontario and Brandon University in Manitoba.
 Prior to his presidential appointments, he was dean of the G. Raymond Chang School of Continuing Education at Toronto Metropolitan University, associate dean at York University’s Atkinson Faculty of Liberal and Professional Studies and was a visiting scholar at the University of Washington.
 Dr. Fearon began his career as an economist and policy advisor in government.